153: An unequal game

 Merci.

-I've been Tom Scott, and that's been lateral.
+I've been Tom Scott, and that's that's been lateral.